Watson-Personal-Assistant/developer/_content/skill/skill_features.md

 },
 ```

 To avoid mishandling by skills, you can disable entity-based routing in the manifest file of your skills.
 Set `routeByEntities` to `false`.
-Then, when it is appropriate to route by entities, enable the capibility under specific conditions in the evaluation response in your skill code.
+Then, when it is appropriate to route by entities, enable the capability under specific conditions in the evaluation response in your skill code.
 For example:

 ```javascript
 let evaluationCallback = function(results, evaluationResponse, context, err) {